MicrosoftDocs/sql-docs/docs/connect/jdbc/client-certification-authentication-for-loopback-scenarios.md

 [!INCLUDE[Driver_JDBC_Download](../../includes/driver_jdbc_download.md)]

 A new stored procedure called sp_execute_external_script (SPEES) was added in SQL Server 2016.
 This stored procedure allows SQL Server to launch and execute an external script outside of the SQL Server, as part of an extensibility effort.
 With it came the support for R and Python scripts, both of which has libraries that can use a JDBC driver to connect to the SQL Server.
 While SQL Servers on Windows box can use Windows Integrated Authentication to authenticate these loopback connections with the same credentials as the user who started the query, Linux SQL Server cannot do the same.
-Therefore, the user needs to use a certificate and a key to be provided to SQL Server for Client Certificate Authentication.
+Therefore, client certificate authentication is being added to allow users to authenticate with a certificate and key.

 The JDBC driver adds three connection properties for this feature: